-5.1 Set up and maintain infrastructure for issue handling
+6.1.
+Set up and maintain infrastructure for issue handling

-The Software Vulnerability Group (SVG) will set up and provide the infrastructure for issue handling.
+The software vulnerability group will set up and provide the infrastructure for issue handling.
 This includes the mailing list for reporting, the mailing list for the RAT to investigate and assess issues, and the web pages for release of advisories.
 It also involves ensuring that the contact details for the various software providers are at hand and readily available.

-5.2 Provide a rota for cover on working days
+6.2.
+Provide a rota for cover on working days

 SVG will try and ensure that a person is available to respond to any issue reported and carry out the issue handling process on all working days.
 This will be known as the SVG duty.
-The chair of the SVG will organise this rota.
+The chair of the Security Vulnerability Group will organise this rota.
 The majority of the time the chair will be on duty, if not available one the deputies will take duty, if none are available another RAT member may be able to take on a duty.

 Note that SVG does not guarantee cover on all working days, but will aim to do so.
-SVG does not guarantee out of hours support, or cover over public holidays - but most members do check their e-mails and will deal with any serious or urgent problems on a best effort basis.
+SVG does not guarantee out of hours support, or cover over public holidays - but most members do check their emails and will deal with any serious or urgent problems on a best effort basis.

-5.3 When a potential issue is reported
+6.3.
+When a potential issue is reported